mngmay/Sprint-Challenge-Applied-JavaScript-v2/README.md

 3. What is an event listener?

-Code that 'listens' for a click event and applys a callback function when such event occurs.
+Code that 'listens' for a click event and applies a callback function when such event occurs.

 4. Why would we convert a NodeList into an Array?